clerickx/TheStage4Library/README.md

 ```
 ### Creating your own stage4's

-Simple mount the root partition only here i will do it at /mnt/gentoo and i run this
+Simple mount the root partition only here i will do it at /mnt/gentoo and then run this
 cd to the /mnt/wherever and then do sudo tar -cJpvf /path/to/output/tarball.tar.xz *
 and to extract do
 sudo tar -xJpvf file.tar.xz